-- · Service penetrations through fire-rated and smoke-proof walls, floors and ceilings - Regulatory requirements for building service penetrations - Service penetration installation checklist - Common types of service penetration products
+- Service penetrations of fire rated and smoke-proof wat - Regulatory requirements for service penetrations - Service penetration installation checklist - Common types of service penetration produg

-The correct installation of service penetrations through fire rated and smoke-proof walls, floors and ceilings is vital for occupant safety.
-There can be significant consequences of incorrect installation of penetrations, such as injury or loss of life.
+The correct installation of service penetrations in fire rated and smoke-proof walls is vital for occupants' safety.
+There can be significant consequences of incorrect installation of penetrations, such as injury colore of life.